Spinal Cord Injury Accident Lawyer in Louisiana

 Following a Louisiana spinal cord injury accident, you have enough to worry about.
 Don’t handle these complicated legal proceedings on your own.
 Instead, contact Gordon McKernan Injury Attorneys today, and let us provide you the legal help you need.

 At Gordon McKernan Injury Attorneys, we understand what spinal cord injury victims are going through.
 We’re dedicated to helping them and their families pursue justice and compensation.
-Our legal team has extensive experience handling cases involving spinal cord injuries to help you pursue the maximum compensation for your injury.
+Our legal team has 679+ years of combined legal experience handling cases involving spinal cord and other injuries to help you pursue the maximum compensation for your injury.

 If you or someone you love has had a spinal cord injury due to negligence, call Gordon McKernan Injury Attorneys at 888.501.7888.
 We’ll provide you with a free consultation about your legal options, and help you begin your path to healing.